Harmcleff/alx-system_engineering-devops/README.md

-This my Readme file for alx-system_engineering-devops course
+readme for the alx alx-system_engineering-devops task